 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 Keep out of the reach of children and pets.
 This medication can be abused.
 Keep your medication in a safe place to protect it from theft.
 Do not share this medication with anyone.
 Selling or giving away this medication is dangerous and against the law.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Protect from light.

 This medication may cause accidental overdose and death if taken by other adults, children, or pets.
 Mix any unused medication with a substance like cat litter or coffee grounds.
 Then throw the medication away in a sealed container like a sealed bag or a coffee can with a lid.
 Do not use the medication after the expiration date.

 They need to know if you have any of these conditions:

 This does not apply.
-This medicine should only be taken immediately before going to sleep.
+This medication should only be taken immediately before going to sleep.
 Do not take double or extra doses.

-Visit your doctor or health care professional for regular checks on your progress.
+Visit your care team for regular checks on your progress.
 Keep a regular sleep schedule by going to bed at about the same time each night.
 Avoid caffeine-containing drinks in the evening hours.
-When sleep medicines are used every night for more than a few weeks, they may stop working.
-Talk to your doctor if you still have trouble sleeping.
+When sleep medications are used every night for more than a few weeks, they may stop working.
+Talk to your care team if you still have trouble sleeping.

-After you stop taking this medicine, you may have trouble falling asleep.
+After you stop taking this medication, you may have trouble falling asleep.
 This is called rebound insomnia.
 This problem usually goes away on its own after 1 or 2 nights.